XanBelOr/Roblox-Galaxy-Perfect-Warp/README.md

 Once that is running, you should see a tooltip giving you directions.
-You're going to want to go into Galaxy, hover over the GREEN "Activate (V)" button that appears during warping.
+You're going to want to go into Galaxy, press V to initiate a warp, and hover over the GREEN "Activate (V)" button that appears during warping.
 Make sure you are hovering over the green part and not the white text.
 Once you are, simply press CTRL+J and your script will automatically record the coordinates, and the script is ready for use!